 The COVID-19 pandemic, trade wars, tariffs, supply chain disruptions and materials shortages, and similar events and disputes, domestic and international, have adversely affected, and may continue to adversely affect economic activity globally, nationally and locally, and the recovery from the COVID-19 pandemic.
 Such events also may adversely affect business and consumer confidence, generally.
-Travel, tourism, hospitality and retail may be especially adversely affected by COVID-19, which could adversely affect our approximately \$147.5 million of hospitality and retail CRE loans outstanding as of March 31, 2021.
+Travel, tourism, hospitality and retail may be especially adversely affected by COVID-19, which could adversely affect our approximately \$131.4 million of hospitality and retail CRE loans outstanding as of December 31, 2020.
 We and our customers, and our respective suppliers, vendors and processors may be adversely affected.
-The recovery from the COVID-19 pandemic has been affected generally by supply chain disruptions and shortages of materials.
 Any such adverse changes may adversely affect our profitability, growth, asset quality and financial condition.